Health tips to increase your chances of getting pregnant

 Have lots of sex!

 It might seem obvious, but you’re not actually going to get pregnant without having intercourse.
 And if you want to have the best chance, you should do it two or three times a week.

-This goes for both men and women!
+This goes for everyone!
 Smoking makes men produce fewer healthy sperm.
 And in women, it affects the hormones that make eggs mature properly.
-If you do get pregnant, it’s really important to stop smoking anyway, as it’s very bad for the unborn baby.
+If you do get pregnant, it’s really important to stop smoking immediately, as it’s very bad for the unborn baby.